sy2002/QNICE-FPGA/doc/MIPS.md

 * The system runs with 50 MHz on all currently supported hardware targets.

 * The CPU is built around a variable-length state machine.
-This means that there are instructions that are as short as two clock cycles and others that are in general as long as six clock cycles.
+This means that there are instructions that are as short as one clock cycle and others that are in general as long as six clock cycles.

 * Slow RAM, ROM and peripheral devices can make the execution even longer, as they are able to add wait-states to the CPU's execution.

-* It is therefore difficult, to measure "The" CPU performance in MIPS (Million Instructions Per Second).
+* It is therefore difficult, to exactly measure "The" CPU performance in MIPS (Million Instructions Per Second).
 In contrast, it always depends on the workload that is being executed.